Prepare your storage device

 If you want to delete the original Photos Library to save storage space on your Mac, you can drag it from its original location (the Pictures folder of your home folder) to the Trash.
 Then empty the Trash.

 Always make sure that your storage device is turned on and available before opening Photos.
 If Photos can't find the device, it stops using the Photos library stored there and will create a new empty library at the default location (~/Pictures).

 If you want to open a different Photos library

 - Press and hold the Option key while you open Photos.

-- Select the library you want to open, then click Choose Library.
-Photos will use this library until you've opened a different one.
+- Select the library that you want to open, then click Choose Library.
+Photos uses this library until you open a different one.

-If you've received an error when moving your Photos library
+If you get an error when moving Photos Library

 - Select your external storage device in the Finder, then choose File > Get Info.